Bulletin aims to be proactive in responding to requests from mobile users that may be considered OPT OUT requests.

 This impacts all Bulletin Connect messages as well as messages for Bulletin Messenger and email2SMS.

-It has no impact on Campaigner or Telecom eTXT messages.
+It has no impact on Campaigner or any messages from our NZ Carrier Platforms.

 How to remove my number from the blocked list if it was added in error?